spoonish-tech/feed/content/post/2017-04-30-how-figma-changed-how-we-design.md

 How long does it take for committed code to be deployed to production?

-A short mean lead time indicates a lack of bottlenecks, strong autonomy, a high level of trust, and efficient code deployment strategies.
+Short mean lead time indicates a lack of bottlenecks, strong autonomy, a high level of trust, and efficient code deployment strategies.

 #### Change failure rate